fergbrain/countdown-timer/readme.txt

 where ## is the maximum number of events you wish to be displayed.

 Events are automatically sorted by date of occurrence.

+= How do I use the language files? =

+You'll need to modify your `wp-config.php` file.
+Open it up and look for the line: `define ('WPLANG', '');`

+You'll want to modify it to say: `define ('WPLANG', 'de_DE');`

+Of course, you'll replace de_DE with the language extension that you want to use, unless of course you actually did want the German language translation.

+= There's a foreign (non-english) word that's wrong, what do I do? =

+There are two ways to fix this.
+First, you can always contact me via email, blog comment, support forum, etc and let me know about the error.
+I don't usually issue bug fix updates just for language errors, but it will make it into the next update cycle.

+Second, if you're handy with poEdit or something of the like, you can make the changes yourself and email me the .po and .mo files (although I really only need the .po file).

+= How come there are long periods of time when you don't respond or update the plugin? =

+I'm in college and I do this for fun.
+That means school work must come first.

 == Screenshots ==
 1. Administration Interface